 - The quantity of goods supplied.

-- The taxable amount based on HST, Goods and Services Tax
+- The taxable amount is based on HST, Goods, and Services Tax.

-- The goods taxed at the GST rate and the ones taxed at the HST rate
+- The goods are taxed at the GST rate and those at the HST rate.

 - The unique identification number for your business.

 - The total amount owed and tax charges.

 Can you invoice someone without a company in Canada?